Table for Two in Tuscany: Romantic Itinerary for Places to Eat, Stay, Drink & Explore

 Monteriggioni is small and quiet, so there’s not a whole ton to do here.
 It is, however, the perfect place to linger poolside and doze in the sun.
 Hotel Monteriggioni is where you should do just that, with a pool and a hot tub side-by-side on the beautiful grounds.
 Spend the night and wake up late to have breakfast either in the dining room or in your own room before heading out to explore more of Tuscany.

 San Gimignano is our last stop, and we could wax on about what a beautiful ancient city this is but that can be said about almost everywhere in Tuscany.
 So instead, we’ll focus on the towers: make sure to climb up whatever you can to be able to take in the views.
-It’s stunning.
+They’re stunning.

 Vegan Agrivilla I Pini